Killing of Hind Rajab: Investigation

 Shortly after Rajab's death, the Palestinian Foreign Ministry called on the International Criminal Court (ICC) to hold accountable those responsible for her death.
 On 13 February 2024, the human rights group Justice For All submitted a case to the ICC charging the IDF with multiple war crimes for the killing of Rajab.
 On 3 May 2025, which would have been Hind's seventh birthday, the Hind Rajab Foundation claimed that it had identified the commander of the battalion that had killed Hind as Lieutenant Colonel Beni Aharon of the 401st Armored Brigade, and filed a war crimes complaint against him with the ICC.

+Criminal investigation (August 2026)

+On 19 August 2026, the IDF announced that they had launched a criminal investigation into the death of Hind Rajab and the deaths of the ambulance crew.
+In a statement the IDF admitted for the first time that its troops had fired on the Hamada's car, stating that the vehicle had been moving towards Israeli soldiers "while travelling contrary to the advanced notice".
+The decision was made by the Military Advocate General, the top legal body of the IDF, after cases are referred to them by the General Staff Fact-Finding Assessment Mechanism.
+On the same day, the Israeli Government announced they were opening a criminal investigation into the case of 15 rescue workers killed in a convoy Rafah in March 2025, but had closed the case relating to the World Central Kitchen aid convoy attack and the cases of two separate killings of Doctors Without Borders employees.

+The Hind Rajab Foundation, created in her wake, stated it had "no confidence" in the investigation, adding that Israel's investigations system is "fundamentally flawed and cannot be regarded as credible mechanisms of accountability."